catalyst16812/catalyst16812/README.md

 C++ & Java Developer
 --------------------

 hi, I'm Nikhil Vishwakarma, a passionate self-taught Software developer and a freelancer from India. my passion for technology lies with dreaming up ideas and making them come true.
-I take care in the experience, and code quality of the things I build.<br> I learned a lot from the community and I love how collaboration and knowledge sharing can happened through open-source.
+I take care in the experience, and code quality of the things I build.<br> <br>I learned a lot from the community and I love how collaboration and knowledge sharing can happened through open-source.

 * 🌍  I'm based in New Delhi
 * ✉️  You can contact me at [catalyst16813@gmail.com](mailto:catalyst16813@gmail.com)